 The first thing that we want a new shooter to do is simply get on the paper.
 Normally this is done by turning a standard target so the bullseye faces away from the participant.
 The emphasis is not on scoring a hit; the goal is simply to make a hole in the paper.
-Supplies are relatively affordable and also provide a rainy day activity for the youth instead of just another cancelled meeting.
+Supplies are relatively affordable and also provide a rainy day activity for the youth.

-By Dr. John Long, Assistant Extension Professor, 4-H Youth Development.
+By John Long, PhD, Assistant Extension Professor, 4-H Youth Development.

 The Mississippi State University Extension Service is working to ensure all web content is accessible to all users.
 If you need assistance accessing any of our content, please email the webteam or call 662-325-2262.